 I built ISC Bind 9.9.2 with the following options '--prefix=/opt/gnu' '--sysconfdir=/etc' '--enable-threads' '--enable-largefile' '--enable-ipv6' '--enable-shared' '--disable-static' 'CC=gcc .
 Currently I have moved original /usr/sbin/named sideways and have a sumbollic link to /opt/gnu/sbin/named.
 The /etc/named.conf includes the 9.9.2 directives.

-Updated by Ken Mays about 6 years ago
+Updated by Ken Mays over 6 years ago

 - Due date set to 2014-02-27